DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 Paper 1:

-Data Analysis: Calculating averages and measures of spread, and the use of graphs.
+Data Analysis: Calculating averages and measures of spread, and a use of graphs.

 Personal Finance: Calculating income tax and national insurance on a payslip, loan interest rates and repayment plans.